VizzEx vs. Link Whisper: Asking the Right Question First

 As you write a post in WordPress, it suggests other posts you could link to based on keyword and semantic matching.
 It finds orphan pages (posts with no internal links pointing to them).
 It lets you set up auto-linking rules so specific keywords automatically become links across your site.

 Their AI-powered suggestions scan your content and score how related different posts are to each other.
 You can filter by relevance score, get anchor text suggestions, and implement links with a few clicks.
+But before evaluating any tool’s AI claims, it’s worth understanding what AI search tools actually do differently—because the gap between marketing language and actual functionality is significant.
 For WordPress users who want to add more internal links without the manual hunt-and-peck through old posts, it’s genuinely useful.

 If your problem is “I don’t have enough internal links and adding them manually takes forever,” Link Whisper solves that problem.